-We measure realized gains or losses by the difference between the net proceeds from the disposition and the amortized cost basis of investment, without regard to unrealized gains or losses previously recognized.
+We measure realized gains or losses by the difference between the net proceeds from the disposition and the amortized cost basis of an investment, without regard to unrealized gains or losses previously recognized.

-During the three months ended December 31, 2011, we recognized \$0.1 million of realized gains on our portfolio investments.
+During the years ended September 30, 2012 and 2011, we recognized \$44,727 of realized losses and \$55,000 of realized gains on our portfolio investments, respectively.